1

 The history of the estate

-The origins of Villemaurine date back to the 7th century when the Moors established an entrenched camp on this site called Ville Maure.
-It will then be very quickly called Villemaurine.
+Villemaurine's origins date back to the 7th century when the Moors established an entrenched camp on this site called Ville Maure.
+It soon became known as Villemaurine.

-The property passed through several hands and Jean Combret de Faurie transformed the estate into a vineyard in the 18th century, shortly before the Revolution.
-Indeed, considering that the land would not enhance other crops, he will install vines.
+The property passed through several hands, and Jean Combret de Faurie transformed the estate into a vineyard in the 18th century, shortly before the French Revolution.
+Believing that the land would not be suitable for other crops, he planted vines.

 The producer and his know-how

-Justin Onclin already owned a vineyard, Château Branas Grand Poujeaux, when he purchased Château Villemaurine in 2005.
-Passionate about viticulture, he wanted to expand his family estate and he wanted to make his own wines.
-He immediately saw the potential of the estate.
-He produced his first Château Villemaurine vintage in 2007.
+Justin Onclin already owned a vineyard, Château Branas Grand Poujeaux, when he bought Château Villemaurine in 2005.
+Passionate about viticulture, he wanted to expand his family estate and make his own wines.
+He immediately saw the estate's potential.
+He produced his first Château Villemaurine cuvée in 2007.

-The work in the vineyard is carried out with great rigor, respecting the terroir, the people and the vines, with tailor-made practices for each parcel and the best technical tools available.
-Justin Onclin's ambition is to give back to this classified growth all its prestige and to produce exceptional wines each vintage.
+The work in the vineyard is carried out with great rigor, respecting the terroir, the people and the vines, with practices tailored to each plot and the best technical tools available.
+Justin Onclin's ambition is to restore the prestige of this classified growth and produce exceptional wines every vintage.

-Thus, traditional know-how is used in complementarity with natural methods of reasoned agriculture and promising innovations.
-Planting cereals in winter maintains and promotes the life of the subsoil, as does the use of plowing and the refusal to use weed killers.
+Traditional skills are used to complement natural, sustainable farming methods and promising innovations.
+Planting cereals in winter maintains and encourages subsoil life, as does the use of ploughing and the refusal to use weedkillers.

 Two grape varieties make up the vineyard: 20% Cabernet Franc and 80% Merlot.
-The yields are determined foot by foot, the monitoring of the sanitary state of the vine is meticulous and all customary work is done by hand.
+Yields are determined on a vine-by-vine basis, the health of the vines is meticulously monitored, and all customary work is carried out by hand.

-The vat house is a blend of state-of-the-art technology, aesthetics and tradition.
-With small, double-walled stainless steel tanks, temperatures are stable.
-They also allow for intra-cellular selections and slow, gentle extraction to preserve the elegance of the wine.
+The vat room is a blend of cutting-edge technology, aesthetics and tradition.
+With small, double-walled stainless steel vats, temperatures are stable.
+They also allow for intra-parcel selections and slow, gentle extraction to preserve the wine's elegance.

 The wines

-Les Angelots de Villemaurine is the second wine of the vineyard.
-It is made from a selection of specific terroirs of the estate.
-It is a harmonious wine, at once fine, greedy and elegant with red fruit aromas.
-It benefits from being aged a little before tasting, ideally between 2 and 5 years.
+Les Angelots de Villemaurine is the vineyard's second wine.
+It is made from a selection of the estate's specific terroirs.
+It's a harmonious wine, at once fine, gourmand and elegant with red fruit aromas.
+It benefits from a little ageing before tasting, ideally between 2 and 5 years.

 on Twil application